 Tracking blood donations across America:

-With donations dropping off and at an all-time low all across the US, the American Red Cross reached out to us to collaborate on an app development project that could change the way communities donated.
+With donations dropping off and at an all-time low all across the US, the American Red Cross reached out to us to collaborate on a mobile app development project that could change the way communities donated.
 From incentivising new donors to rewarding repeat donations, the app has seen over 10 million global downloads and saved over 600,000 lives through life-saving operations.